elastos/Elastos.ELA.StakeTicket.Solidity/README.md

 ## Quick Start

-Take the tested environment as an example, including the deployment of contracts, the implementation of Burn and Claim functions
+Take the test environment as an example, including the deployment of contracts, the implementation of Burn and Claim functions

 1. Install the package
  ```shell